isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 One challenge related to the use of performance-based assessment of cognition is that many such tasks involve difference scores, which tend to be lower in reliability than each of the indices that compose it.
 Another challenge with performance-based assessments of cognition is known as the reliability paradox that despite some robust cognitive tasks showing well-established experimental effects, many of these tasks do not produce reliable individual differences due to low between-subject variability.

-# Chapter 25: Cultural and Individual Diversity
+# Chapter 25 Abstract "Cultural and Individual Diversity":

 Diverse samples provide stronger tests of theories and better generalizability of findings (external validity).
 The field needs measures that are reliable and valid for all people who are assessed with them.